 For those of us in the world of contracting, there really is only one big story at the moment - other than Brexit of course - and that it is the potential roll out of the intermediaries legislation to the private sector.
 A recent article in The Recruiter asked ‘Is Private Sector Off-Payroll Battle Over?’ giving a glimmer of hope that there might be a u-turn ahead – perhaps someone at HM Treasury flicked through their calendar and realised there was ever such a little diary clash with some important news coming in March 2019.

-But no, all the article tells us is what we have suspected since the legislation for Personal Services Companies (PSCs) changed in the public sector in 2017; that in the Autumn Statement on 29th October 2018, Mr Hammond is likely to announce similar changes are to be rolled out to the private sector.
+But no, all the article tells us is what we have suspected since the legislation for Personal Services Companies (PSCs) changed in the public sector in 2017; that in the Autumn Statement on 29th October 2018, Mr Hammond is likely to announce similar changes are to be rolled out to contract work in the private sector.

 It appears, therefore, it’s now no longer a case of if the changes are to be introduced, but merely when.